apmckinlay/natureapp/birds/baldeagle.md

 You'll find Bald Eagle in **forested areas** **near coasts, rivers, and large lakes** where they make enormous nests out of sticks in large trees near the water.
 Their outstretched **wings** are **flat as a board** when they fly.

 Look for Bald Eagle in areas **where fish are plentiful**: near fish processing plants, spawning runs,  and below dams.
-They can be found **year-round** along the Atlantic coast from Alaska to northern California; the mountainous regions of Washington, Idaho, and Montana; around the Great Lakes; in the Mississippi river valley; and in Canada's Maritime provinces.
+They can be found **year-round** along the Pacific coast from Alaska to northern California; the mountainous regions of Washington, Idaho, and Montana; around the Great Lakes; in the Mississippi river valley; and in Canada's Maritime provinces.
 Migratory birds spend their **summers** in Alaska and Canada and their **winters** in the United States.

 Bald Eagle often mate for life after an **aerial courtship display** in which they grasp talons in mid-air and plummet hundreds of feet.